The secrets of The Masked Singer have been revealed as the new series concludes tonight.

 “The celebrities would only be allowed to walk around in their costume.
 They would leave their dressing room in costume.
 Even getting into their cars, they had a mask on.”

-Appearing on BBC 5 Live, one of last year's contestants revealed just how it all worked.
+Appearing on BBC 5 Live, one of 2020’s contestants shared more.

 Politician Alan Johnson, unmasked as Pharaoh in the first week, said: “They don’t do the reveal in front of the whole audience even.